 When Lilith awakens to find one of her captors in her chamber, she's determined to find out who they are and what they want from her.
 She must face the dark side of survival and decide how she fits into her current society.
 This gripping series examines the hierarchal tendencies of mankind and questions how it hinders or helps the human race.
 But nothing could have prepared her for the strange truth of their identity — or for what she learns about her own species.

 Known as both the Xenogenesis Trilogy and Lilith's Brood, this compelling sci-fi saga by the late Octavia Butler questions identity, culture, and what it means to be human.
 The trilogy begins with Dawn from the viewpoint of Lilith Iyapo, a survivor of Earth's nuclear holocaust.
 Her home planet is ruined.
 Humans are nearly extinct.
 A mysterious species can restore and repopulate Earth—but their aid comes with a price.
-She is introduced to an alien race, the Oankali, who happen to have have three sexes: male, female, and Ooloi.
+She is introduced to an alien race, the Oankali, who happen to have three genders: male, female, and Ooloi.

 Click here to read an excerpt from Dawn, then download the book!